 New Belgium is one of our favorites, as it sits on a spacious field that is mostly fenced in, so kids can roam around freely.
 New Belgium is also a certified B Corp, and all of their tips go to a charity.

-If you’re willing to go outside of city limits, there are more fantastic family-friendly breweries between 20 – 60 minutes away that are even more spacious and often less crowded: Fonta Flora Wippoorwill Farm, Bold Rock, and Sierra Nevada.
+If you’re willing to go outside of city limits, there are more fantastic family-friendly breweries between 20 – 60 minutes away that are even more spacious and often less crowded: Fonta Flora Farm, Bold Rock, and Sierra Nevada.

 If you have a baby who is crawling or a toddler, I would opt for breweries on grassy fields like New Belgium, Sweeten Creek, and Fonta Flora (they will get very dirty if they crawl around the Hi-Wire floor or Asheville Brewing Company floor).